 Upon completing this course, the participant will be able to:

-Identify when a patient meets diagnosis criteria for preeclampsia.
+- Identify when a patient meets criteria for preeclampsia prevention.

-- Describe considerations for birth control use in the postpartum period.
+- Apply considerations for use of various contraceptive methods in the postpartum period.

 - Clinical Professor, Department of Reproductive Medicine, Division of Maternal Fetal Medicine, UC San Diego

 - Assistant Clinical Professor, UCSD Skaggs School of Pharmacy & Pharmaceutical Sciences (w/s)

 - Clinical Assistant Professor & Clinical Pharmacist, University of Georgia College of Pharmacy